oanguenot/simctl-cli/README.md

 -   Install / uninstall application on Simulator
 -   Authorize the application to access the microphone (needed by the SDK)
 -   Start the app and automatically launch the tests
+-  Get the path where application stores data (when launched from the simulator)
 -   Get the result file

 This tool is deeply linked to [Rainbow](https://www.openrainbow.com) in a first step but the goal is to have at the end an agnostic CLI tool that help testers to automate their testing flows.